microsoftgraph/msgraph-sdk-powershell/src/Education/Education/examples/v1.0-beta/New-MgEducationSchool.md

 	ExternalId = "10002"
 	Phone = "+1 (253) 555-0102"
 }
-New-MgEducationSchool -BodyParameter $params
+New-MgBetaEducationSchool -BodyParameter $params
 ```
-This example shows how to use the New-MgEducationSchool Cmdlet.
+This example shows how to use the New-MgBetaEducationSchool Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).